kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ```
 Save the received service id, as it is used in later steps.

 2. Next you need to create the Service Instance.
-To achive this you need an `externalName` of the Cluster Service Class.
+To achieve this you need an `externalName` of the Service Class.
 To get the `externalName` run:
 ```
-kubectl get clusterserviceclass {SERVICE_ID}  -o jsonpath='{.spec.externalName}'
+kubectl get serviceclass {SERVICE_ID}  -o jsonpath='{.spec.externalName}'
 ```

 Use it to create the Service Instance